AriFordsham/GHCWiki/intrinsic-superclasses.md

 Requirement 4 is distinctly unsatisfied.

-To do better at Requirement 4, we can choose to sacrifice Requirement 6 by throwing out the parts of an intrinsic closure which are already "pre-empted" by explicit instances.
+To do better at Requirement 4, we can choose to dilute Desirable 6 by throwing out the parts of an intrinsic closure which are already "pre-empted" by explicit instances.
 To do so would recover the above legacy declaration, but still exclude

 ```wiki
 instance Applicative Square where